vchimishuk/chubc/README.md

 $ go build
 $ ./chubc
 ```
+It is also possible to easily build a package for some operation systems.
+See `dist` folder in the current source distribution.

 ### Configuration
 `chubc` does not require any specific configuration.
 The only configuration knob available is [Chub](https://github.com/vchimishuk/chub) server host & port target to connect to.
 See `man chubc` or `chub --help` for details.